-- The groups will be from 3 to 5 students, pre-assigned by the professor. - Each group will pick a company/organization that relies on its Supply Chain to make it a successful entity.
-The company must be selected from the list of approved companies, and each group must notify the professor of their choice. - \checkmark Company selections will be awarded on a first-come-first-serve basis. - Each group will develop and deliver a classroom presentation. - The grade given to each member of the group will make up 15% of your overall grade for the class.
+The groups will be five or six students, pre-assigned by the professor.

+• Each group will pick a company/organization that relies on its Supply Chain to make it a successful entity.
+The company must be selected from the list of approved companies, and each group must notify the professor of their choice

+\checkmark Company and/or market segment selections will be awarded on a first-come-first-serve basis.

+• Each group will develop and deliver a classroom presentation.

+• The grade given to each member of the group will make up 15% of your overall grade for the class.
 Each group member will receive an individual grade for the presentation that is partially based on the group's performance and partially based upon their own individual contribution to the presentation.